Jamie956/Jamie956.github.io/post/angular.md

 **Lazy loading**

-Feature modules can be lazy loaded into the application, giving you the ability to reduce the fle size of the code that’s initially downloaded to users.
+Feature modules can be lazy loaded into the application, giving you the ability to reduce the file size of the code that’s initially downloaded to users.
 It only loads the module when the user navigates to a route that’s part of the feature module.